 Roger is widely regarded and sought out as one of the leading practitioners in mixed-use and condominium planning and development, as well as multifamily transactions.
 He has been ranked by Chambers USA for 19 straight years and is among a handful of regional practitioners ranked #1 in real estate.
-Chambers noted that, he is the "preeminent condominium and mixed-use lawyer" and a "go-to person for things that are challenging intellectually and structurally."
+Chambers noted that, he is the "preeminent condominium and mixed-use lawyer" and a "go-to person for things that are challenging, intellectually and structurally."
 He works with clients to provide insights and alternatives for ownership and control and for flexibility to structure projects that reflect seamless, efficient, and value-added integration of uses.
 He is recognized and respected by many government officials and staff in the region.
 His experience covers practically every property type and use.
 This includes retail, commercial, senior housing, residential, office, parking, hotel, and mixed-ownership projects and condominiums, and numerous other mixed-use variations.

 Pro Bono Experience

 Roger provided pro bono legal services to a single mother struggling to keep her 10 nieces and nephews out of the foster-care system following the death of her sister.
 The case was compelling enough to receive support and funding from the ABC show "Extreme Makeover: Home Edition."
-Montgomery County called on Roger to represent the single mother in the acquisition of a property financed by the county.
-Roger successfully completed the transaction in time to beat a 72-hour deadline required for consideration for "Extreme Makeover's" programming.
+Montgomery County called on Roger to represent the single mother in the acquisition of a property financed by the County.

 He also provided pro bono legal services to a family with inordinately high payments on their mobile home, who were struggling to provide proper care for their adult son with low-functioning autism.
 After completing a review of the mobile home purchase agreement and refinancing agreements, Roger established that the family was a victim of predatory lending practices.
-Roger utilized his analysis to successfully negotiate a settlement agreement that relieved the family from any further payments for the mobile home, which also granted the family clean title to the mobile home.
+Roger utilized his analysis to successfully negotiate a settlement agreement that relieved the family from further payments for the mobile home, which also granted the family clean title to the mobile home.
 More recently, Roger assisted a client in establishing a non-profit corporation to provide funding for families of children with autism and other special needs and serves on the board of that corporation.

 American Bar Association, past Chair, Real Property, Trust and Estate Law Section

-American College of Real Estate Lawyers (ACREL), immediate past President; former President, President-Elect, Vice President, Treasurer, and Secretary; past Chair, Common Interest Development Committee, Member Selection Committee, and Membership Development Committee
+American College of Real Estate Lawyers (ACREL), former President, President-Elect, Vice President, Treasurer, and Secretary; past Chair, Common Interest Development Committee, Member Selection Committee, and Membership Development Committee

 Recognition & Accomplishments